Geely Emgrand L: 2020 facelift

-Emgrand GL EV Pro
+Emgrand EV Pro

-The fully electric version called Emgrand GL EV Pro debuts in China in December 2020; it has a 52.7 kWh lithium-ion battery positioned in the central section of the frame and is combined with an electric motor produced by Nidec in the front position that delivers 150 kW and 240 Nm of maximum torque.
+The fully electric version called Emgrand EV Pro debuts in China in December 2020; it has a 52.7 kWh lithium-ion battery positioned in the central section of the frame and is combined with an electric motor produced by Nidec in the front position that delivers 150 kW and 240 Nm of maximum torque.
 The homologated autonomy (NEDC cycle) is 421 km.
 The car is front wheel drive and has a weighs of 1535 kg.

 Maple 60S

-In 2022 Geely announced the launch of the Maple 60S, Geely’s first battery swap enabled electric sedan, produced in association with Lifan and based on the Geely Emgrand GL.
+In 2022 Geely announced the launch of the Maple 60S, Geely's first battery swap enabled electric sedan, produced in association with Lifan and based on the Geely Emgrand GL.

-Second generation (Emgrand L)
+Second generation (Emgrand L; 2022)

 The Emgrand L launched in December 2021 as an extensive facelift of the Emgrand GL it replaces.
 The Emgrand L features a completely redesigned front and rear end featuring Geely's updated Energy Storm design language previewed by the Vision Starburst concept.

 In terms of powertrain, the Geely Emgrand L is equipped with an upgraded version of the 1.4-litre turbocharged engine carried over from the Emgrand GL with 141 hp and a maximum torque of 235 Nm and matched with an 8-speed CVT gearbox.

-The Emgrand L features a 12.3-inch infotainment display that runs on the latest FOTA cloud intelligence upgrade enabled Geely Galaxy OS shared with the Xingyue L. The Geely Galaxy OS runs on ECARX’s E02 eight-core system-on-a-chip (SoC) and features an AI-based voice control system with multiple occupant support, three-finger flying screen gesture control, over-the-air firmware updates, smartphone remote control support, and an eight-speaker sound system tuned by DTS.
+The Emgrand L features a 12.3-inch infotainment display that runs on the latest FOTA cloud intelligence upgrade enabled Geely Galaxy OS shared with the Xingyue L. The Geely Galaxy OS runs on eCarX's E02 eight-core system-on-a-chip (SoC) and features an AI-based voice control system with multiple occupant support, three-finger flying screen gesture control, over-the-air firmware updates, smartphone remote control support, and an eight-speaker sound system tuned by DTS.

+Livan S6 Pro

+The vehicle is marketed as the Livan S6 Pro in Russia since October 2023, adopting a redesigned front bumper design.

+Plug-in hybrid

 Emgrand L Hi·X

 A plug-in hybrid variant called the Emgrand L Hi·X (Emgrand L Leishen Hi·X) was launched in April 2022.
 The Emgrand L Hi·X is the first vehicle to be equipped with the Leishen intelligent engine system including a 1.5-litre TD engine mated with the 3-speed DHT Pro gearbox.
 The official maximum range is 1300 km and 0–100 km/h acceleration takes 6.9 seconds.
 Fuel consumption is 3.8 L/100 km.